hackebrot/labels/README.md

 ## Usage

-Once you've installed **labels** and set up the environment variables, you're ready to use the **labels** CLI to manage issue labels for a GitHub repository.
+Once you've installed **labels** and set up the environment variables, you're ready to use the **labels** CLI to manage labels for a GitHub repository.
 The CLI comes with two commands: ``fetch`` and ``sync``.

-Both commands require the owner and the name of the GitHub repository to fetch from or sync to.
+Both commands require the name of the owner and the name of the GitHub repository to fetch from or sync to.
 By default, **labels** tries to load this information from your local Git repository based on the URL for the `origin` remote repository.

-For example, if you run **labels** from your local clone of the [earth ][earth_repo] repository with `origin` set to `git@github.com:hackebrot/earth.git`, owner will be `hackebrot` and repo will be `earth`. 🌍
+For example, if you run **labels** from your local clone of the [earth ][earth_repo] repository with `origin` set to `git@github.com:hackebrot/earth.git` owner will be `hackebrot` and repo will be `earth`. 🌍

-You can override each of these values manually using the following CLI
+You can override one or both of these values manually using the following CLI
 options:

 ```text